Battle of Aljubarrota: Battle

-King John de Avis, described as tall and strong, made a great impression during the battle, first mounted in a stallion covered in horse caparison with the arms of Portugal, but later described during the méele at the pass, giving hard strokes with his pollaxe and "knocking down three or four of the stoutest of the enemy, insomuch that none dared to approach him".
-The pollaxe, which seems to have been his favorite weapon, substituted the honoured place of the longsword during his funeral procession.
+John of Aviz, described as tall and strong, made a great impression during the battle, first mounted on a stallion caparisoned with the arms of Portugal, but later described as fighting on foot during the melee at the pass, giving hard strokes with his poleaxe and "knocking down three or four of the stoutest of the enemy, insomuch that none dared to approach him".
+The poleaxe, which seems to have been his favorite weapon, substituted for the honoured place of the longsword during his funeral procession.

 Aftermath

 During the night and throughout the next day, as many as 5000 more Castilians were killed by the neighbouring inhabitants; according to Portuguese tradition surrounding the battle, there was a woman called Brites de Almeida, the Padeira de Aljubarrota (the baker-woman of Aljubarrota), said to be very tall and strong, and to possess six fingers on each hand, who by herself killed seven Castilian soldiers as they were hiding in her bakery in the town of Aljubarrota after the battle.
 This story is clouded in legend and hearsay, but the popular intervention in the massacre of Castilian troops after the battle is, nevertheless, historical and typical of battles in this period, when there was no mercy toward the defeated enemy.

 On the morning of the following day, the true dimension of the battle was revealed.
 In the field, the bodies of Castilians were enough to dam the creeks surrounding the small hill.
-In face of this, the Portuguese King offered the enemy survivors an amnesty and free transit home.
+In face of this, John of Portugal offered the enemy survivors amnesty and free transit home.
 Leading figures of the Castilian nobility perished that day, as well as complete army units (such as that of the Castilian city of Soria).
-An official period of mourning was decreed in Castile that would last until the Christmas of 1387.
+An official period of mourning was decreed in Castile that would last until Christmas 1387.

-In October 1385, Nuno Álvares Pereira led a pre-emptive attack against Mérida, in Castilian territory, defeating an even larger Castilian army than at Aljubarrota in the battle of Valverde, in Valverde de Mérida.
+In October 1385, Álvares Pereira led a preemptive attack against Mérida in Castilian territory, defeating an even larger Castilian army than at Aljubarrota in the battle of Valverde, in Valverde de Mérida.

 Scattered border skirmishes with Castilian troops would persist for five years more until the death of John I of Castile in 1390, but posed no real threat to the Portuguese crown; recognition from Castile would arrive only in 1411 with the signing of the Treaty of Ayllón (Segovia).

 This victory of Aljubarrota confirmed John of Aviz as the uncontested King of Portugal and the House of Aviz ascended to the crown of Portugal.
 In 1386, the closeness of relations between Portugal and England resulted in a permanent military alliance with the Treaty of Windsor, the oldest still active in existence.